tsnl/pdm/README.md

 Since the gaps between C-land and Python-land are filled in by the compiler ahead of time (AoT), a programmer has the power to choose whether to strictly or loosely specify their code as needed.
+The programmer's options transparently reflect the capabilities of the underlying, practically standardized hardware.
+Low-level features like register types, memory addresses, and unsafe memory operations apply on an abstract computer with basic features expected of many common platforms.

+LLVM makes emitting faster code easier, and WebAssembly allows a derivative of that fast code to run in browsers.
+WebGPU is an in-development project to bring a standardized GPU API to browsers to succeed WebGL2.
+These facts highlight a pattern: complex GUI applications can be **written once and run natively and on browsers without performance degradation** in an **environment-aware way**.
+Furthermore, since the compiler understands when two processes execute on the same system, it can **statically swap slow inter-process communication for faster in-process library calls** without requiring more complexity on the programmer's part.

 Furthermore, as projects evolve, costly rewrites can be avoided since...
 1. Since PDM is AoT compiled, unnecessary runtime checks can be elided in favor of static checks, thereby